bartvoet/python-for-java/python.md

 ~~~

 Python however does not have such a special syntax.
-To increment x by 1 you have to write
+To increment x by 1 you're limited to the following

 ~~~python
 i += 1